Belief systems and religion in the fantasy genre features a great deal, and it’s unsurprising why.

-It’s faith in a belief or religion which makes it real in minds and hearts.
+It’s faith in a belief or religion that makes it real in minds and hearts.

 What gives us faith?
 Teachings which we agree with, answers to questions, miracles, religious texts, or prayers, songs, masses and sermons which imbue us with purpose.

 Let’s begin by looking at our own world.
 We’ve seen the Crusades, and more recently, the rise and fall of the Islamic State.

 Religion has been used as the justification for these conquests, which saw hundreds of thousands die and more displaced.
 Borders changed, cities levelled and new ones built, groups of people snuffed from history.

 I’m straying more into the implications of conquest generally here, but it shows the influential reach a belief can have.

 Religion in FantasyOn a less violent level, how can religion shape societies?
 Canon law and the beliefs of the church in Medieval England dictated the lives of many, women in particular.